An espalier fruit tree screen can be a great way to grow fruit in your small-space garden.

-And remember, the trees won’t just provide an edible yield – they can also deliver a range of other benefits and can improve the air quality and amenity in your garden.
+And remember, the trees won’t just provide an edible yield – they can also deliver a range of other benefits and can improve the amenity in your garden.

 A permaculture garden designer, sustainability consultant and freelance writer, Elizabeth works as an advocate for positive change.
 She aims to inspire others to reconnect with nature and live in a more eco-friendly way.
 She also tries to practice what she preaches as she tends her own forest garden, polyculture beds and polytunnel.
 See her personal website here.